04.What to look for

 A hose fitting allows the cooler to drain without being moved.

-Latches, and lids should be easy to open and close, one handed types are easier for general use.
-However watch out for some hinged type lids that can cause the cooler to tip over when it's empty.
+Latches and lids should be easy to open and close; one-handed types are easier for general use.
+However, watch out for hinged lids - some are quite heavy, which can cause the cooler to tip over when it's empty.